EU Parliament set to vote on copyright bill that’s causing a massive freak-out across the web

 The proposal, with its rather bland-sounding name, has been under consideration for two years and is causing much gnashing of teeth over concerns that it will create unreasonable burdens for online companies forced to monitor potential copyright infringements.
 From tiny websites to giants like Google, Facebook, and Wikipedia, companies could now be far more liable for such violations, no matter how quickly they remove the infringing content.

 To protest the vote, Wikipedia’s sites in Spain and Italy went dark this week.
 Meanwhile, 70 big internet names signed a letter this week asking the EU Parliament to kill the proposal.
-“The damage that this may do to the free and open internet as we know it is hard to predict, but in our opinions could be substantial,” says the letter, whose signatures include Vint Cerf and Tim Berners-Lee.
+“The damage that this may do to the free and open internet as we know it is hard to predict, but in our opinions could be substantial,” says the letter, whose signatories include Vint Cerf and Tim Berners-Lee.

 So what exactly is causing all the fuss?
 The lengthy proposal is meant to update EU copyright rules that have been in place since 2001.
 But there are two parts that worry critics: Articles 11 and 13.

 Article 13 would make digital platforms legally responsible for any copyright infringements by users on their platform.
 Currently, the law places more responsibility on individuals who upload problematic content.
-Platforms such as YouTube or Facebook aren’t legally responsable, as long as they can show they’re making a good-faith effort to police such content and responding quickly to requests to take them down.
+Platforms such as YouTube or Facebook aren’t legally responsible, as long as they can show they’re making a good-faith effort to police such content and responding quickly to requests to take it down.

 Critics worry that taking a more aggressive stance will be costly, perhaps too costly for smaller players, and that the restriction will severely curtail the sharing of content across the web.